howeller/CjsFun/README.md

 	*	For timeline replay events.
 	*	Resets all MovieClip positions and opacity to original positions.

-fadeIn( MovieClip, {sp:Number, delay:Number, ease:createjsEaseFunction})
+fadeIn( MovieClip, delay:Number, { sp: globalSpeed, ease:createjsEaseFunction})
 	*	Fades in a movieclip from opacity 0

-fadeOut( MovieClip, {sp:Number, delay:Number, ease:createjsEaseFunction})
+fadeOut( MovieClip, delay:Number, { sp: globalSpeed, ease:createjsEaseFunction})
 	*	Fades out a movieclip to opacity 0

 ## How to use